fetchai/ledger/to-sort/docs/src/style_guide.md

 ## Resource handling
-This section describes how to manage resources which lifecycle needs to be strictly controlled, such as:
+This section describes how to manage resources whose lifecycle needs to be strictly controlled, such as:
   * thread synchronisation constructs (e.g. mutex),
   * memory,
   * filesystem objects,